OpenRefine/OpenRefine/docs/docs/manual/installing.md

 sidebar_label: Installing
 ---

 ## System requirements

 OpenRefine does not require internet access to run its basic functions.
 Once you download and install it, it runs as a small web server on your own computer, and you access that local web server by using your browser.
 It only requires an internet connection to import data from the web, reconcile data using a web service, or export data to the web.

 OpenRefine requires three things on your computer in order to function:

 #### Compatible operating system

 OpenRefine is designed to work with **Windows**, **Mac**, and **Linux** operating systems.
 [Our team releases packages for each](https://openrefine.org/download.html).

 #### Java

-Java Development Kit (JDK) must be installed and configured on your computer to run OpenRefine.
-The Mac version of OpenRefine includes JDK; new in OpenRefine 3.4, there is also a Windows package with JDK included.
-To install JDK separately, [installation and upgrade instructions are below](#install-or-upgrade-java).
+[Java](https://java.com/en/download/) must be installed and configured on your computer to run OpenRefine.
+The Mac version of OpenRefine includes Java; new in OpenRefine 3.4, there is also a Windows package with Java included.

+If you install and start OpenRefine on a Windows computer without Java, it will automatically open up a browser window to the [Java downloads page](https://java.com/en/download/), and you can simply follow the instructions there.

+We recommend you [download](https://java.com/en/download/) and install Java before proceeding with the OpenRefine installation.

 #### Compatible browser